 A competitive economy within a sustainable environment.

-To position Limpopo as a preferred tourism and investment destination within SADC and the World
+• To position Limpopo as a preferred tourist and investment destination within Southern African

 The Estimates of Provincial Revenue and Expenditure (EPRE) is a book published along with the tabling of the budget for the new financial year.